anla11/adaptive_cf_recsys/README.md

 This is implementation of my paper [Adaptive Collaborative Filtering for Recommender Systems](https://doi.org/10.1007/978-3-030-23182-8_9), a graph-based model for large scale recommendation systems with the ability to automatically balance multiple evaluation metrics.

     La A., Vo P., Vu T. (2019) Adaptive Collaborative Filtering for Recommender System.
 In: Endres D., Alam M., Şotropa D. (eds) Graph-Based Representation and Reasoning.
 ICCS 2019.
 Lecture Notes in Computer Science, vol 11530.
 Springer, Cham. https://doi.org/10.1007/978-3-030-23182-8_9

 Recommending items given an item or list of historical items of a user.

 ![demo.png](/images/demo.png) Examples on [the ecommerce dataset](https://www.kaggle.com/carrie1/ecommerce-data)

-### How to use:
+### How to use

   - Read data and save into a pandas dataframe
   - Create a log parser object with passing column names of user key and item key